Notes from readings/courses and random nuggets of thought. This is my online scrapbook.

 While earlier definitions of anhedonia emphasized the inability to experience pleasure, anhedonia is used by researchers to refer to reduced motivation, reduced anticipatory pleasure (wanting), reduced consummatory pleasure (liking), and deficits in reinforcement learning.

-Though I’m wary of self-diagnosis, this is kind of a spot on description of what I've been feeling for at least 2 years.
+Though I’m wary of self-diagnosis, this is a spot on description of what I've been feeling for at least 2 years.

-I’m ambivalent about whether I have some form of depression, but I undeniably experience some of the symptoms.
+I’m ambivalent about whether I actually have depression, but I undeniably experience some of its symptoms.

 The challenges facing our world today are more complex and species-threatening than ever before in human history.
 The global threat of climate change and the social impacts of digitalisation and globalisation are currently far more complex than our collective capacity to comprehend.
 In order for us to move forward, our thinking about global problems has to evolve to match their complexity.